phamdanguyen/interactive-feedback-mcp/README.md

 - **⏱️ Faster Cycles:** Quick confirmations beat debugging wrong guesses.
 - **🎮 Better Collaboration:** Turns one-way instructions into a dialogue, keeping you in control.

+## 🌟 New Feature: Direct Dialog Mode for Images

+When you include images in your feedback, the MCP server now automatically switches to "Direct Dialog Mode":

+1. Instead of trying to send images through the MCP protocol (which has limitations)
+2. The system will close the MCP window and activate the Cursor dialog input
+3. Your text and images are automatically inserted into the standard Cursor chat
+4. This ensures images are properly processed and understood by the AI

+This feature provides a seamless experience when working with images, without requiring you to manually copy/paste content.

 ## 🛠️ Tools

 This server exposes the following tool via the Model Context Protocol (MCP):